AutoAI/documentation/driveai-documentation/docs/birdie.md

 #The Birdie
 The Birdie is our second vehicle.
 It is currently being worked on by members of the AutoAI team.
 #Introduction
 After completing the Cockroach, we decided that our next vehicle should be larger and more robust to accomodate for our growing capabilities.
-The go kart frame has reached its maximum potential, and a new vehicle is in order that can expand to meet our needs is needed.
-Therefore, we bought a golf cart capable of reaching 20mph with a range of about 10 miles in order to continue growing.
+We wanted The go kart frame has reached its maximum potential, and can not be developed any further.
+We wanted something capable of carrying people around that had a familiar form factor.
+Therefore, we bought a 2 seat golf cart capable of reaching 20mph with a range of about 10 miles.
+This vehicle has plenty of potential and allows us to continue developing our platform.

 #Specifications
 The Birdie is an early 2000s [Club Car] (http://www.clubcar.com/us/en/golf-operations/fleet-golf.html) which has been heavily modified.